Understanding skin cancer

 Melanoma is less common than some other types of skin cancer.
 It may show up on the body, like the face and neck.
 But, it may be more likely to grow on the chest and back for men and on the legs for women.
 Melanoma may be more dangerous because it’s more likely to spread if it’s not caught and treated early.4

 A skin biopsy is needed to diagnose any kind of skin cancer.
 Even if a spot looks really suspicious, the way to know for sure if it’s cancerous (and what kind) is to remove and analyze it.
 Your dermatologist can often easily remove the spot in question during your visit.
-It’s important to see your dermatologist right away if you notice something that looks iffy.
+It’s important to see your dermatologist right away if you notice something that looks suspicious.
 At the very least, if your dermatologist doesn’t think it’s concerning, you may have peace of mind.6

 Spotting skin cancer can be tricky, but it may be fairly easy to find if you know the warning signs.
 Have you ever looked in the mirror and said, “When did that get there?”
 Innocent moles, freckles and age spots may pop up all the time.
 The key is learning what to look for, keeping track of any changes you see and getting to know your body so nothing new gets past you.